 Make sure your resume has the right keywords.
 Did you know that the most important keyword is the title of the job you’re applying for?
 Use that job title as the heading for your resume, but it’s even more important in your Experience section.
 Even if you haven’t held that title before, there is a way that you may be able to honestly fit it in.

-Other important keywords include industry-leading companies, products and services, and the skills and tools most often used in the target job.
+Other important keywords include industry-leading companies (like your past employers and clients, I hope!), products and services, and the skills and tools most often used in the target job.
 These keywords are generally found in the job posting.

 Location is an extremely crucial keyword.
 Employers generally prefer to hire people who won’t need to relocate.
 If you’re looking for a job in a different city or state than where you live, it’s a good idea to add the city, state and zip code of your desired location to your resume.
 Don’t claim you live there, but instead of listing your current address write something like “Ready to relocate to San Jose, CA 95134.”

 Realize that ATS’s ignore information in headers and footers, so make sure your name and contact information are in the main body of the document, not in a header.